The best hotels in Amsterdam

 Schiphol Airport has direct trains to Amsterdam Centraal every 15 minutes, taking 17 minutes.
 If your meetings are in the Zuidas, you can actually take the train directly to Amsterdam Zuid station and skip Centraal entirely. that saves you 20 minutes and one connection.

-Amsterdam's best neighborhoods
+Amsterdam's best hotel regions

 Stay in the Canal Ring or De Pijp if you want to actually enjoy the city.
 The area around Centraal Station looks convenient on a map, but it's loud, expensive for what you get, and full of people who've never been to Amsterdam before.